-As the STEAM movement grows, more and more schools are integrating the arts into their STEM curricula.
+As the STEAM curriculum movement grows, more and more schools are integrating the arts into their STEM curriculum.
 Those who have already made the transition offer these suggestions for schools just getting started:

 Avoid the "Traditional Pull"

 Dr. Jo Green-Rucker, the DeSoto (Texas) Independent School District's assistant superintendent for curriculum, instruction and high schools says students, teachers, parents and administrators are comfortable with traditional schools, and it's hard to get them to embrace something entirely new.